When Someone Dies

 If the Death Was Sudden, Unexpected or Accidental

 In the case of a sudden, accidental, or unexplained death, the Police must be contacted.
-The death may be referred to the coroner for investigation.

-In these situations, a trusted local funeral home is contracted by the Police to transfer the deceased into care on behalf of the coroner.
-Wairarapa Funeral Services are responsible for Northern Wairarapa region.
+In these situations, a trusted local funeral home is contracted by the Police to transport the deceased into care, on behalf of the coroner.
+It is the coroner’s office duty to remain in contact with the next of kin and keep them informed with steps being taken.

-Please Note: You are not obligated to use the funeral provider who performed the initial transfer of the deceased.
-You are free to choose the funeral director who best meets your family’s needs.
+Please Note: You are not obligated to use the funeral provider who initially transported the deceased.

 Sands New Zealand is a voluntary network of parent-run, non-profit groups offering understanding and support for those dealing with pregnancy, baby and infant loss.